Skip to main content

 Whitelisted addresses are very important because they start the referral trees.
 When the platform owner whitelists an address:

-1. that address becomes an approved referral root;
+Address becomes an approved referral root

-2. that address is treated as already bound by the referral system;
+Address is treated as already bound

-3. that address becomes its own initial inviter;
+Address becomes its own initial inviter

-4. users can bind directly to that address;
+Users can bind directly to the root

 A normal wallet cannot become the root of a new referral tree by itself.
 A normal wallet can invite others only after it is already bound under an existing whitelisted root.